Happy fall everyone! Today, we have the Atkin Shakes review.

 First up, strawberry!
 Initial thoughts are that it’s light pink, an unnecessary addition in my opinion.
 Not being marketed to children, so we can definitely pass on the artificial dyes.
 Wish we could get rid of them all products, but I digress.
 Moving on, it smells very artificial, which gives me an idea of how it’ll taste.

 As expected, it has an artificial strawberry taste, combined with mild medicine taste.
 But surprisingly, the tastes are both mild, which isn’t ideal, but not undrinkable.
 Not too sweet either.
-Texture was ok, a bit thinner than expected.
+The texture was ok, a bit thinner than expected.
 I could finish all of them, but wouldn’t have them again.